NewsClarinet additional works

 AMEB (NSW) makes every effort to ensure that exams comply with published policies and procedures.

-- teachers, parents and/or candidates are treated with respect and equity and
+- The appellant and candidate are treated with respect and equity.

-All formal appeals to AMEB (NSW) are treated with sensitivity and confidentiality.
+- All formal appeals to AMEB (NSW) are treated with sensitivity and confidentiality.

 Appeals will be considered on the following grounds: